openvinotoolkit/openvino/docs/Documentation/model_introduction.md

 There are several options to convert a model from original framework to OpenVINO model format (``ov.Model``).

 The ``read_model()`` method reads a model from a file and produces ``ov.Model``.
 If the file is in one of the supported original framework file formats, it is converted automatically to OpenVINO Intermediate Representation.
-If the file is already in an OpenVINO IR format, it is just read "as-is", without any conversion involved.
+If the file is already in the OpenVINO IR format, it is read "as-is", without any conversion involved.

 Model Conversion API, specifically, the ``mo.convert_model()`` method converts a model from original framework to ``ov.Model``.
 The resulting ``ov.Model`` can be inferred in the same training environment (python script or Jupiter Notebook). ``mo.convert_model()`` provides a convenient way to quickly switch from framework-based code to OpenVINO-based code in your inference application.
 In addition to model files, ``mo.convert_model()`` can take OpenVINO extension objects constructed directly in Python for easier conversion of operations that are not supported in OpenVINO.
 The ``mo.convert_model()`` method also has a set of parameters to :doc:`cut the model <openvino_docs_MO_DG_prepare_model_convert_model_Cutting_Model>`, :doc:`set input shapes or layout <openvino_docs_MO_DG_prepare_model_convert_model_Converting_Model>`, :doc:`add preprocessing <openvino_docs_MO_DG_Additional_Optimization_Use_Cases>`, etc.